dahliaOS/documentation/README.md

 -**Setting up linux Kernel**

-- buildKERNEL provides a Deafault kernel and mainline kernel choose by typing a number of the kernel you want to use.
+- buildKERNEL provides a Deafault kernel and mainline kernel select the one you want to use.

 - `./buildKERNEL.sh`